viviandotdev/ObsidianVault/+ Encounters/How to build a visual library.md

 3. Draw the object from reference
 4. Draw the object from memory
 5. Correct any mistakes
-6. Draw the object again from reference
+	- note what you got wrong
+	- write it down and make quick rough sketch from observation where you draw it correctly
-7. Draw the object from memory (repeat until memorized)
+2. Draw the object from memory (repeat until memorized)
-8. If you like drawing it add it to your anki deck
+3. If you like drawing it add it to your anki deck
-9. (Optional)- Reference your favorite artists that apply the same rendering process or style on your studies.
+4. (Optional)- Reference your favorite artists that apply the same rendering process or style on your studies.

+ filling pages with lots of drawings, as that looks good.
+Looking at these pages in the future will motivate you to start drawing.

 ### Links to this page
 These notes point directly to this note.
 But this note doesn't point back.